WebNadin/canvas-dendy-tank-map/README.md

 # Battle City map drawing by Canvas

 This project contains map and tank for Dendy Tanks.
 I used matrix for it.
-There is no animation for tank yet.
+Also there is a simple animation for tank.

 ![Battle City](https://github.com/WebNadin/canvas-dendy-tank-map/blob/master/src/images/map-tank.png)